Crafting a strong company culture is pivotal in today’s fast-paced business environment.

-You must set an example.
+You must set an example of a good work life balance.
 Your leadership team must be the first to arrive on time for work every day and leave at the right time.

 Also, encourage your team to take regular breaks throughout the day and to take vacations periodically to recharge their batteries and return refreshed.